MovAX0xDEAD/KDNET/README.md

 Supported Netcards: <http://go.microsoft.com/fwlink/p/?linkid=230754>

-1) Need Microsoft Debuggers And Tools x86 for Windows 8.1 (WinDBG v6.3.9600.xxxxx), can be taken from Windows 8.1 WDK or downloaded directly
+1) Need `Microsoft Debuggers And Tools x86` for Windows 8.1 (WinDBG v6.3.9600.xxxxx), can be taken from Windows 8.1 WDK or downloaded directly

-2) Need original files from Window 8.1 ISO (boot.wim/install.wim archives), only version "6.3.9600.17276 ENGLISH" supported
+2) Need original files from Window 8.1 ISO (boot.wim/install.wim archives), only version `6.3.9600.17276 ENGLISH` supported

    These files copyrighted/owned by Microsoft and before using it you must agree with Microsoft EULAs/Rules/Licenses/etc